Tnuva: Cottage cheese protest

 In September 2011, a class action was started alleging that "Tnuva abused its position to raise cottage cheese prices by more than 40% between 2006 and 2011."
 Prof. Avia Spivak and Dr. Meir Amir claimed that between 2009 and 2010, the price of cottage cheese increased 12% while its production cost decreased 4% leaving no doubt that Tnuva took advantage of its monopoly and repeatedly raised prices.
 The academics claimed this "was unreasonable, not to mention immoral, and could be carried out only by a monopoly."
 Witnesses for the company claimed the price changes were caused by increased retailer profit margins, an issue Spivak and Amir claimed could be resolved by publishing wholesale figures.

+Tnuva has been named in the 2025 report From Economy of Occupation to Economy of Genocide by the UN Special Rapporteur for the Occupied Palestinian Territories as it fuels and benefits from land dispossession.